"If this music transports you into a haunting, mysterious dream world, don’t worry about it – it’s only doing its job.” – Ingram Marshall

 Her orchestral and large ensemble works were released on the solo CD Horizons by the Lithuanian Music Information Center in December, 2017.
 Covering the "Blue period", which coincided with her move to the US, these pieces (especially Completely Embraced by the Beauty of Emptiness for large ensemble or The Blue of Distance for a cappella choir) comprise emotional dichotomies of tension and longing resulting from the identity based on cultural ambiguities.
 According to the musicologist Linas Paulauskis "the reappearing leitmotifs in Martinaitytė's work are emptiness, loneliness, silence, tranquility, transience, longing, memories, distances....
 And these are never empty sentimental words - the existential anxiety and blissful sadness emanating from her music are what convinces."(Lithuanian Music Link, 2019)

 Having started her creative career in Europe for the last decade Žibuoklė’s activity has been rooted in the USA.
 In 2008 the MATA festival commissioned her to write the piece Polarities for the Knights Chamber Orchestra.
 She received commissions from the Barlow Endowment (2012), Look+Listen festival (2017), Volti (2018), Bang On A Can Marathon (2020), a fellowship for the Other Minds festival (2011) and the New Works residency at Harvestworks, New York (2016).
 Her first USA orchestral performance of Horizons took place at the Composers Inc. concert in Berkeley, California (2015).
 In 2012 she received the “Look+Listen” Composers Competition Prize (NYC) for the piece “Driving Force”.
 In 2017 she was granted the Copland House Sylvia Goldstein award and the Composers Now award for residency at the Pocantico Center, NY.
-She has received a number of fellowships for creative residencies at the MacDowell Colony (2009, 2011, 2019), Aaron Copland House (2010, 2019), Millay Colony (2012), The Blue Mountain Center (2015), Cité Internationale des Arts in Paris, France (2015), Djerassi Artists Residency (2017), Willapa Bay residency (2018) and Bogliasco Foundation in Italy (2021).
+She has received a number of fellowships for creative residencies at the MacDowell Colony (2009, 2011, 2019), Aaron Copland House (2010, 2019), Millay Colony (2012), The Blue Mountain Center (2015), Cité Internationale des Arts in Paris, France (2015), Djerassi Artists Residency (2017), Willapa Bay residency (2018), Bogliasco Foundation (2020) and Bellagio Center, Rockefeller Foundation (2023) in Italy.

 Žibuoklė studied composition at the Lithuanian Music Academy (BM, MA) with Bronius Kutavičius and Julius Juzeliūnas.
 Constantly attempting to broaden her horizons and advancing her compositional technique after completing formal studies, Martinaitytė has been taking part in various composition workshops and courses in Europe.
 She attended the Darmstadt New Music Summer Courses, Centre Acanthes/Ircam, Royaumont, The 6th International Academy for New Composition and Audio Art in Schwaz, Tirol and The Orchestral Composition course in Stavanger, studying with Brian Ferneyhough, Boguslaw Schaffer, Magnus Lindberg, Tristan Murail and Jonathan Harvey.
 In 2001 she was granted her first creative residency at the Künstlerhaus Lukas der Stiftung Kulturfonds, Germany.